mateosss/matter/README.md

 ```

 Now you should pick some icons from <https://materialdesignicons.com> for each entry
-listed, (you only need the icon's name, use the search panel and hover over any
+listed (you only need the icon's name, use the search panel and hover over any
 icon you like to see its name).
-In these example I will pick `ubuntu` for entry
+For this example I will pick `ubuntu` for entry
 1, `microsoft-windows` for 2, `folder` for 3 (as it is a submenu in my
-particular case), and `cog` for 8, I don't care about all the remaining entries
+particular case), and `cog` for 8.
+I don't care about all the remaining entries
 so I will just use "`_`" (underscore) for those.

 ```sh